Death of Sandra Bland: Funeral

 Bland's funeral was held on July 22 at DuPage African Methodist Episcopal Church in Lisle, Illinois.

 Initial reactions

 Calls for independent investigation

 Family and friends called for an independent autopsy, and stated that it was unlikely Bland would have killed herself.
 Bland's family said that she was upbeat about the job she was about to begin for Prairie View A&M University.

 In March, Bland posted a video to her Facebook page in which she said was suffering from "a little bit of depression as well as PTSD".
 Her sister said that Bland had no "medically diagnosed clinical depression", but had good and bad days.
-Cannon Lambert, the family's lawyer, stated that Bland's March post gave little indication of her mindset around the time of her death.
+Cannon Lambert, the family's lawyer, stated that Bland's post in March gave little indication of her mindset around the time of her death.

 A friend who spoke with Bland while she was in jail said she was upbeat despite the arrest: "It just makes no sense.
 Sandy was a soldier; she wasn't fazed about it."